scrabbletank/farhome-rules/monstroustreasure.md

 ***Spear.*** *Reach 1*, *Melee Attack:* 5 AP, 2/1/2/0/0</br>Deals 1 wound.

-***Press the Attack.*** *Maneuver*, *Melee Attack:* 4 AP, 2/2/2/0/0</br>Deals 1 wound and 1 wound die.
+***Enhanced Press the Attack.*** *Maneuver*, *Melee Attack:* 4 AP, 2/2/2/0/0</br>Deals 1 wound and 1 wound die.
 On hit the target is pushed back 1 tile and the skeleton moves to occupy the space, avoiding opportunity attacks.
 On crit the target is staggered until the start of their next turn.

-***Shield Slam.*** *Maneuver*, *Melee Attack:* 3 AP, 2/1/2/0/0</br>Deals 1 wound.
-Hit a target with your shield, on crit the target is staggered until the start of their next turn.
+***Enhanced Shield Slam.*** *Maneuver*, *Melee Attack:* 3 AP, 2/2/2/0/0</br>Deals 1 wound.
+Hit a target with your shield staggering them on hit and knocking them prone on a critical.
 ___

 #### Ghost